Skip to content

 When your staff use their smartphones for work-related purposes, you have limited control over their device.
 If they lose their smartphone or it is stolen, your business may struggle to secure the work emails and stored data.

-Your business is responsible for securing personal data under data protection legislation (such as the Data Protection Act 2018).
-Therefore, if an employee uses their smartphone to access work-related information, you are responsible for protecting that data.
+Your business is responsible for securing personal data under data protection legislation (primarily the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018).
+Therefore, if an employee uses their smartphone to access work-related information, you remain responsible for protecting that data.

 • processing personal data lawfully and fairly;